dirtsimple/imposer/README.md

 #### imposer options list *[list-options...]*

-This command outputs a JSON map of all non-transient wordpress options, in the form they would need to appear under the `options` key in the imposer state.
+This command outputs a JSON map of all non-excluded, non-transient wordpress options, in the form they would need to appear under the `options` key in the imposer state.
 (You can use the `wp option list` options `--search=`, `--exclude=`, and `--autoload=` to limit the output to a desired subset of options.)

+#### imposer options jq [jq-options...]

+This command pipes a JSON map of all non-excluded, non-transient Wordpress options to jq, with the *jq-options* passed along to jq.
+The output is colorized and paged if sent to a TTY.

 #### imposer options diff